Dr. Peter Gloystein: between art and entrepreneurship

 In my professional life as a banker and management consultant, numbers dominate everyday life.
 In order to give balance to my life, I have been actively involved in cultural projects since the mid-1990s and currently I support these support associations:

-• Insel Hombroich in Neuss (Chairman of the board until 2022)
+• Insel Hombroich in Neuss (Honorary Member of the Advisory Board)

 • The Venetian Opera House Gran Teatro La Fenice di Venezia (Chairman of the board of the German Circle of Trustees)